-It can be concerning when things stop flowing normally during something as routine as urinating.
-After a few troubling attempts, you may question, “Is this normal?”
+Sometimes, when you have trouble urinating, It can be concerning.
+When things stop flowing normally during something as routine as urinating, you may question, “Is this normal?”
 Is something seriously wrong?
 Can I do anything about it?
-Getting informed about enlarged prostate will help if and when you have questions.
+Often it can be caused by something called benign prostatic hyperplasia, the medical diagnosis for an enlarged prostate.
+Getting informed about enlarged prostate can help give you options if you have trouble urinating.

 What Is BPH?

 BPH stands for benign prostatic hyperplasia, which is the technical term for an abnormal increase of non-cancerous cells in the prostate gland.
 These extra cells can cause the prostate to enlarge, limiting the flow of urine.
 BPH is considered a common male condition that is associated with aging—70% of men over age 70 are affected.
 If you start to experience things like the frequent, sudden urge to urinate, incomplete emptying of your bladder, straining while urinating, or leakage afterward, you might be suffering from BPH.
 If more serious symptoms occur, like painful urination or blood in the urine, contact your doctor right away as these are cause for concern.

 The good news is that BPH is not prostate cancer, and it does not indicate that you will get prostate cancer.

 The exact cause of BPH is unknown, and it seems to be most closely associated with aging.
 Family history of BPH and ethnicity (BPH is less common in Asian men than in Caucasian or African American men) also play a role.
 However, there are other risk factors you can control that may reduce the likelihood of BPH and/or reduce the severity of its symptoms.
 One of these is body mass index (BMI); the greater a man’s BMI, the greater his chances of developing BPH.
 Diet is another risk factor.
 High-fat diets, especially those that include large amounts of red meat and sugar, can worsen symptoms of BPH.